 Okteto Cloud gives instant access to secure Kubernetes namespaces to enable developers to code, build, and run Kubernetes applications entirely in the cloud.

-This tutorial will show you how to create an account in Okteto Cloud and how to develop a Python sample application.
+This tutorial will show you how to develop and debug a Python sample application running in Okteto Cloud.